Aninstance/zws-wordpress-contacts-database/readme.txt

 * Updated Guzzle to latest release version.
 * Added ability for administrator to update the contact's details, via a button on contact's details pane in the 'view entire database' view.
 * Added ability for administrators to search for a contact's record by name.
+* Added ability for administrators to delete a record from the database.
+* [SECURITY FIX] Added extra layer of security to ensure all database related methods cannot be accessed from the UI by users with privileges below that of editor.

 = 0.4 =